Contrast-Security-OSS/docs/content/installation/setup/auth/ConfigureAD2.md

 <!--
 title: "Configuring Active Directory"
 description: "Configure your Contrast application to connect to a Microsoft Active Directory."
-tags: "installation setup AD Microsoft Directory configuration authentication DN" -->
+tags: "installation setup AD Microsoft Active Directory configuration authentication DN" -->

 ## Get Started

 You can configure Contrast to connect to a Microsoft Active Directory (AD).
-Contrast recommends using the Active Directory connector to configure this integration; AD has a well-defined structure for directories, resulting in fewer possibilities and a more direct configuration.
-A System Administrator can perform the AD configuration.
-They must create two groups to be used by Contrast.
+Contrast recommends using the AD connector to configure this integration; AD has a well-defined structure for directories, resulting in fewer possibilities and a more direct configuration.
+A System Administrator can perform the AD configuration, as well as create two groups to be used by Contrast.

 >**Note:** Switching to AD from a different authentication method such as a local database may result in issues if the user ID attribute is inconsistent.

 ## Configuration

 To set up the configuration, go to the **user menu > System Settings > Authentication page**.
+The Authentication wizard will walk you through the steps to configure server, groups and advanced settings.

 ### Step 1: Set Up Authentication